Authors of section

 Fracture union and fixation devices

 Fracture infections are influenced by factors involving the fracture and its prior treatment.
 Infections interfere with fracture healing.
 Infections are harder to eradicate from nonunited fractures.
-Treatment plans must address a nonunion, if it exists, with decision about bone resection, stabilization, bone grafting, etc.
+Treatment plans must address a nonunion, if it exists, with decisions about bone resection, stabilization, grafting, etc.

 Fracture fixation devices impair host resistance.
 If they provide absolute stability, this benefit may overcome their detrimental effects.
 Thus, in carefully selected cases (low-virulent organisms and healthy tissues), internal fixation may be retained, if stability is adequate.

-If there is instability, or the infection fails to resolve promptly, plates, or intramedullary nails should be removed, and replaced with external fixation.
+If there is instability, or the infection does not resolve promptly, plates, or intramedullary nails should be removed and replaced with external fixation.

 4. Risk factors for fracture wound infection